aiven/devportal/docs/products/flink/howto/flink-confluent-avro.rst

 * :doc:`Aiven for Apache Flink service </docs/platform/howto/create_new_service>` with Aiven for Apache Kafka® integration.
 See :doc:`/docs/products/flink/howto/create-integration` for more information.
 * Aiven for Apache Kafka® service with Karapace Schema registry enabled.
 See :doc:`/docs/products/kafka/karapace/getting-started` for more information.

-Create an Apache Flink® Table with Confluent Avro
+Create an Apache Flink® table with Confluent Avro
 --------------------------------------------------

 1. In the Aiven for Apache Flink® service page, open the **Application** tab.